What Is the Grant Writing Process? The 8 Steps I Follow

 Literature Review

-This is a summary of the current knowledge on your topic.
+This is a summary of your current knowledge of the topic.
 Your goal here is to briefly summarize what you’ve done and why it matters to demonstrate that you have thoroughly thought about this problem before proposing a solution.

 Project Narrative

-The narrative is where the actual body of grant proposals begins.
+The narrative is where the actual body of successful grant applications and proposals begins.
 Think of it as the heart of each bid and focus on writing it as accurately and relevantly as possible.

 The project narrative should include a detailed statement of the problem, research objectives or goals, hypotheses, methods, and procedures.
 The outcome should be all the details about the project, including evaluation and dissemination of your work.